oredaze/dotfiles/README.md

 sh setup.sh
 ```
 Log out and in again, then type startx.
 You will most likely have a fully functional setup like mine.

+Or you can manually move everything and set you wallpaper.

 ## Primary software and dependencies:
 - **Shell:** [zsh](https://github.com/zsh-users/zsh) + zsh-autosuggestions
 - **Window Manager:** [herbstluftwm](https://herbstluftwm.org/)